peter50216/trailblazer.github.io/guides/trailblazer-in-20-minutes.md

   end
 ```

-**The model is now populated with the validated data, and saved to the database.** Very simple mechanics happen behind the scene and can easily be changed, if you disagree with Trailblazer's flow.
+**The model is now populated with the validated data, and saved to the database.** Very simple mechanics happen behind the scenes and can easily be changed, if you disagree with Trailblazer's flow.

 ## Callback